WAI WEBSITE DESIGN

 Members can access public and member pages, and admins can access "admin" pages.
 Each AA group chooses which pages to have on its site.
 Public pages, when accessed by a member, may have added capabilities or content; e.g., a calendar may permit members to make updates or see member-only content.
 Providing members with choices, access, and information, while protecting them and the site, is a primary design feature.

-Site Elements
+Other Site Elements

 Groups & Roles (committees, secretary, GSR, etc) — can be defined and assigned/reassigned to member(s).
 Content (PDFs, images, etc) may be uploaded and publically shared or restricted to a group or role.
 Groups and roles support AA principles (service rotation, delegated authority, autonomy, anonymity, group conscience).
 Members control their personal data and visibility via a member profile.
 Members (will) control email from the site by opting in/out of emails or SMS "alerts" (alerts are intended mainly for admin notification).

-Admins — trusted servants who maintain the web site — have complete access to all site content except private member data; private member data is encrypted and accessible (in encrypted form) to admins and web hosting tech support only.
+Admins — trusted servants who maintain the site — have complete access to all site content except private member data; private member data is encrypted and accessible (in encrypted form) to admins and web hosting tech support only.
 Note: admins may not have access to the ISP hosting account items (account files, databases, email & FTP setup) in a shared hosting setup.

 Site Types